ibm-cloud-docs/netezza/security/saml-docs.md

 2. Navigate to your SAML application.
 3. In the app details, you can find `IDPMetadataURL`, `EntityId`.

-## Configure SAML user authentication at NPS
+## Configure IDP details
 {: #config_saml}

-1. Login to cyclops as an admin.
+1. Login to cyclops as a user who is part of the administrative group.
 2. Select IDP configuration topic.
 3. Enable SAML configuration.
 4. Add `IDPMetadataURL`, `EntityId`.